PlanTL-GOB-ES/EHR-TTS/README.md

 ------------

-This grammar is an adaptation to the medical domain of the cross-domain grammar available in HeidelTime [1] (https://github.com/HeidelTime/heideltime).
-This adapted grammar can be used to detect temporal expressions in real clinical data.
+This grammar is an adaptation to the medical domain of the cross-domain grammar available in HeidelTime [1] (https://github.com/HeidelTime/heideltime), a multilingual, domain-sensitive temporal tagger developed at the Database Systems Research Group at Heidelberg University.

-HeidelTime is a multilingual, domain-sensitive temporal tagger developed at the Database Systems Research Group at Heidelberg University.
-It extracts temporal expressions from documents and normalizes them according to the TIMEX3 annotation standard.
-HeidelTime is available as UIMA annotator and as standalone version.
+HeidelTime extracts temporal expressions from documents and normalizes them according to the TIMEX3 annotation standard.
+It is available as UIMA annotator and as standalone version.

-Covered languages: Spanish.
+This adapted grammar can be used to detect temporal expressions in real clinical data in Spanish.

 ## Prerequisites
 -------------

-This software requires HeidelTime.
+This software requires HeidelTime installed on your system.
 The grammar has been tested with version 2.2.1 and it should work with more recent versions.
 HeidelTime is licensed  under the GNU General Public License (Version 3).
-You can download it from the following website:
+You can download it from the following website: https://github.com/HeidelTime/heideltime

-https://github.com/HeidelTime/heideltime

 Please, note that HeidelTime is an UIMA [2] component.
-It requires UIMA, and sentence, token, and part-of speech annotations (HeidelTime includes a wrapper of TreeTagger [3] for UIMA).
+It requires UIMA and sentence, token, and part-of speech annotations (HeidelTime includes a wrapper of TreeTagger [3] for UIMA).